avahoffman/urban-weed-genomics/Supplement.md

 conclusions) and therefore aren’t used in the next step.
 See [output/sstacks-discarded_samples.csv](output/sstacks-discarded_samples.csv).

-## 3.4 Step 8 - Genotype probabilities with `polyRAD`
+# 8 Genotype probabilities with `polyRAD`

 Files can be found in the `08_polyRAD/` directory.

-### 3.4.1 Make `RADdata` object
+## 8.1 Make `RADdata` object

 We used the [polyRAD package](https://github.com/lvclark/polyRAD) to call genotypes because many of our species are polyploid or have historical genome duplication.
 PolyRAD takes the catalog output (`catalog.alleles.tsv.gz`) and accompanying matches to the catalog (e.g., `CD.BA.AA.U.1.matches.tsv.gz`) to create genotype likelihoods for species with diploidy and/or polyploidy.

 We used the catalog and match files to create a RADdata object class in R for each species.
-We ran this on the Rockfish compute cluster, with the `make_polyRAD_<spp>.R` script doing the brunt of the work.
+We ran this on the Rockfish compute cluster at Johns Hopkins University, with the `make_polyRAD_<spp>.R` script doing the brunt of the work.
 The R script was wrapped by `polyrad_make_<spp>.sh` to submit the script to the SLURM scheduler.

 *Relevant Parameters:*